 For most organizations and job seekers, the recruitment process can be incredibly time consuming.
-The average time to hire for employers and candidates before the coronavirus decimated industries and drove others into full-throttle was between 24 - 90 days.
+The average time to hire for employers and candidates before the coronavirus pandemic was between 24 – 90 days.

 As organizations continue to keep up with changes in the workforce and fluctuating demands in services, employers looking to engage top candidates for a job now must adjust their recruitment process and strategies in order to bring top candidates more quickly and effectively into their workforce(s).

 How do you know when it’s time to start the recruitment process?

 Whether you’re performing recruitment functions internally, or outsourcing your recruitment processes, there are a few critical steps involved before candidate sourcing and selection can begin.

 Does the recruiting process begin when a new need to fill a job is identified?
 Is it when tasks need to be completed but there is no one within the organization’s team to complete them?
 Or is it when a hiring team realizes that an existing job has morphed into a completely different need than when it was first identified?

 The answer is that the recruitment process can begin at any one of these stages, but first – employers must know what they’re looking for before going to market to fill a job.

 The definition of recruitment may be the same regardless of the organization sourcing candidates, but the way recruitment is practiced will differ depending on the organization and their hiring needs when looking to fill a job.